-Of the Extent of the Legislative Power. ↩
+Of the Extent of the Legislative Power.

-134. THE great end of Mens entering into Society, being the enjoyment of their Properties in Peace and Safety, and the great instrument and means of that being the Laws establish'd in that Society: The first and fundamental positive Law of all Commonwealths, is the establishing of the Legislative Power, as the first and fundamental natural Law which is to govern even the Legislative: It self is the preservation of the Society, and (as far as will consist with the publick good) of every person in it.
-This Legislative is not only the supream power of the Commonwealth, but sacred and unalterable in the hands where the Community have once placed it; nor can any Edict of any Body else, in what form soever conceived, or by what Power soever backed, have the force and obligation of a Law, which has not its Sanction from that Legislative which the publick has chosen and appointed: for without this the Law could not have that which is absolutely necessary to its being a Law, the consent of the Society, over whom no [354] Body can have a power to make Laws but by their own consent, [9] and by Authority received from them; and therefore-all the Obedience, which by the most solemn ties any one can be obliged to pay, ultimately, terminates in this Supream Power, and is directed by those Laws which it enacts; nor can any Oaths to any Foreign Power whatsoever, or any Domestick subordinate Power, discharge any Member of the Society from his Obedience to the Legislative, acting pursuant to their trust, nor oblige him to any Obedience contrary to the Laws so enacted, or farther than they do allow; it being ridiculous to imagine one can be tied ultimately to obey any Power in the Society which is not the Supream.
+HE great end of Mens entring into Society, being the enjoyment of their Properties in Peace and Safety, and the great instrument and means of that being the Laws established in that Society: The first and fundamental positive Law of all Commonwealths, is the establishing of the Legislative Power; as the first and fundamental natural Law, which is to govern even the Legislative it self, is the preservation of the Society, and (as far as will confift with the publick good) of every person in it.
+This Legislative is not only the supream power of the Common-wealth, but facred and unalterable in the hands where the Community have once placed it; nor can any Edict of any Body else, in what Form soever conceived, or by what Power soever backed, have the force and obligation of a Law, which has not its Sanction from that Legiflative which the publick has chosen and appointed: For without this the Law could not not have that which is absolutely necessary to its being a Law Digitized by Google